 This is a bunch of bull.

-Yes, all software has bugs, but that’s why software companies have Quality Assurance Departments: To find them and get them fixed before YOU see them!
+Yes, all software has bugs, but that’s why software companies have Quality Assurance Departments: To find the bugs and get them fixed before YOU see them!

 It should be very rare that YOU ever find a bug in the CRM software you are using.
 You should not be testing their software, unless you specifically ask to be a beta tester for the product.